The differential graded Verlinde Formula and the Deligne Conjecture: Introduction and summary

 In \cite{dva} it was already established that the Hochschild chain complex of a finite braided tensor category comes with a non-unital $E_2$-multiplication generalizing the one discussed above in~\eqref{eqnfusionmult} for the semisimple case.
-This multiplication comes directly from the monoidal product.
-Already in the setting of ordinary linear modular functors, it is a crucial idea for the understanding of Verlinde formulae to consider centers and class functions simultaneously.
+Already in the setting of ordinary linear modular functors, it is a crucial idea for the understanding of the Verlinde formula to consider centers and class functions simultaneously.
 For an in-depth study of the multiplicative structure on the differential graded conformal block for the torus, this means that the Hochschild chain complex of $\cat{C}$ must be treated in tandem with the Hochschild \emph{cochain} complex of $\cat{C}$, i.e.\ the homotopy end $\rint_{X\in \Proj \cat{C}} \cat{C}(X,X)$.
-The latter is the value of the \emph{dual} differential graded modular functor on the torus, i.e.\ the functor obtained by taking point-wise the dual chain complex in \eqref{eqnmfcintro}.
+The latter is the value of the \emph{dual} differential graded modular functor $ \mfd:=\mfc^*$ on the torus, i.e.\ the functor obtained by taking point-wise the dual chain complex in \eqref{eqnmfcintro}.
 The fact that this really yields the Hochschild cochain complex makes use of the Calabi-Yau structure on the tensor ideal $\Proj\cat{C}\subset \cat{C}$, see \cite[Remark~3.12]{dmf} and also \cite{trace}.
-While the Hochschild chain and cochain complex of a modular category are dual as chain complexes, obtaining an $E_2$-structure on the Hochschild \emph{cochain} complex of a finite tensor category that is induced by the monoidal product is significantly more involved (it is clear that both products cannot be dual because duality would translate a product to a coproduct).
-We prove the following result for the Hochschild cochain complex of a unimodular braided finite tensor category (unimodularity is implied by modularity and discussed in detail in Section~\ref{effectSsec}):
+While the Hochschild chain and cochain complex of a modular category are degree-wise dual as chain complexes, obtaining an $E_2$-structure on the Hochschild \emph{cochain} complex of a finite tensor category that is induced by the monoidal product is significantly more involved.
+We prove the following result for the Hochschild cochain complex of a unimodular braided finite tensor category (unimodularity is implied by modularity):

-\begin{reptheorem}{thmverlindecochain} Let $\cat{C}$ be a unimodular braided finite tensor category with chosen trivialization $D\cong I$ of the distinguished invertible object of $\cat{C}$.
-Then the Hochschild cochain complex $\rint_{X\in \Proj \cat{C}} \cat{C}(X,X)$ inherits from its braided monoidal product the structure of an $E_2$-algebra. \end{reptheorem} We refer to this $E_2$-algebra as the \emph{differential graded Verlinde algebra} on the Hochschild cochain complex of $\cat{C}$ and denote the product by $\otimes$.